Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/making-scrollable-sections-snap.md

 ## Making the sections snap with CSS

 Let's use the code as we had previously.
-There are, however, a couple of things we will need to change.
+However, we will need to change a couple of things.

 First of all, our current wrapping container for the sections has an infinite height, meaning it will become as big as the children are.